Leaf-Agriculture/docs/docs/beta_features_overview.md

 ## Machines

-This feature will fetch machine data from the providers like (JohnDeere, ClimateFieldView, CNHI) and store this data.
+This feature will fetch machine data from the providers (like JohnDeere, ClimateFieldView, CNHI) and store this data.
-It is possible to query

 Currently, we are obtaining data from providers:
    * JohnDeere